Planning a Calgary to Jasper road trip? Here are 15 FANTASTIC things to do on your drive! Including a map to help you plan that trip.

-When I headed out from Calgary to meet up with my long-time besties near Jasper (Miette Hot Springs, to be precise), I packed my favorite music and snacks and that was about it.
+When I left Calgary to meet up with my long-time besties near Jasper (Miette Hot Springs, to be precise), I packed my favorite music and snacks and that was about it.
 No research on stops to make.
 Just some good ol’ spontaneity.
-And while it was awesome and I stopped a lot, there are a few extra things I would’ve loved adding to my trip that I just didn’t know about then.
+And while it was awesome and I stopped a lot, there are a few stops I would’ve added that I just didn’t know about.

 - You’ll need a pass to stop.
 The only way you don’t need a pass to drive through a national park is if you literally don’t make even one stop along the way.
 For one to a zillion stops, you’ll need a pass of some sort.
 Find the one that makes sense for you at the Parks Canada website.